My Hair Loss History

 “You should know that my dad is bald and once upon a time, my mom married a man with a beautiful head of hair.
 Some days you sure can feel some slight buyer’s remorse.
 Hence, at a very young age, I knew losing your hair stinks.

-Somewhere along the line in my mid twenties I noticed it — the thinning hairline, the diminishing corners, it just doesn’t spike up like it used too.
+Somewhere along the line in my mid-twenties, I noticed it — the thinning hairline, the diminishing corners, it just doesn’t spike up like it used to.
 Nowadays, it’s a flat casual side part and a stage three combover.
 When it’s long, dry and fluffy I’m okay.
 But fresh out of the pool or in the gentle winds of a golf course the true state of recession is revealed.
 I’m a balding man!

 For years, I’ve googled for cures.
 The internet solutions start with the usual suspects: Rogaine®, Propecia and hair transplants.
 I’m not down with the price, taking pills, or the side effects of something that isn’t guaranteed to work.
-I’ve booked a consultation at Bosley,® where they suggested we harvest a strip from the back of my head, dissect it hair by hair and place it back into the front.
+I’ve booked a consultation with a well-known competitor and they suggested we harvest a strip from the back of my head, dissect it hair by hair and place it back into the front.
 But no matter how many before and afters I see, I just can’t imagine how that would come out looking natural.
 It sounds like a painful procedure.
-And butchered results could be pain for the rest of my life.
+And butchered results could be a pain for the rest of my life.

 When you add that with the debauchery of Leo Dicaprio using horseradish on his head, it just doesn’t seem like anybody has it figured it out.
 I thought maybe I should just wait five years and they’ll have some super laser that reawakens the scalp.
 Or maybe I should try PRP.